 Boil 1 dozen eggs, cool and peel.
 A good way to get your eggs to peel easily is to put them in a pot of cold, salted water.
 Bring to a boil.
 As soon as they start to boil, remove the pot from heat, cover and let sit for 15 minutes.
 Pour off the hot water, and fill with cold, ice water.
 Let sit till totally cool.
 Peel.

-2 cans of sliced beets with liquid reserved
+Reserve the liquid from 2 cans of sliced beets

 1 cup granulated sugar

 1 cup hot water

 Add beet liquid, sugar, hot water, and a/c vinegar to a container and stir to help dissolve sugar and ground spices.
 Layer beets, then peeled whole eggs in a container in 5 layers, beginning and ending with beets.
 Pour pickling liquid over beets and eggs to cover.
 Place in refrigerator for 3 to 5 days, the longer the better.
 Serve and enjoy!